-- 1. Institutional Component (Distant Site) - When the distant-site practitioner is physically located at the Article 28 distant site, the distant site may bill Medicaid under APGs for the telemedicine encounter using the appropriate CPT code for the service provided.
-The CPT code must be appended with the applicable modifier ("95" or "GT").
-When the distant-site practitioner is not physically located on-site at the Article 28 facility, the distant site cannot submit an APG claim to Medicaid. - 2.
-Practitioner (Professional) Component (Distant Site) - When the distant site is an Article 28 hospital outpatient department/clinic and telemedicine services are being provided by a physician, the physician should bill Medicaid using the appropriate CPT code appended with the applicable modifier ("95").
-The professional component for all other practitioner types providing telemedicine services from a hospital outpatient department/clinic is included in the APG payment to the distant-site facility. - 2.
-When the distant site is an Article 28 free-standing DTC, the professional component for all practitioners, including physicians, is included in the APG payment to the facility.
+- 1. Institutional Component (Distant Site) - 1.
+When the distant-site practitioner is physically located at the Article 28 distant site, the distant site may bill Medicaid under APGs for the telemedicine encounter using the appropriate CPT code for the service provided.
+The CPT code must be appended with the applicable modifier ("95" or "GT"). - 2.
+Practitioner (Professional) Component (Distant Site) - When the distant site is an Article 28 hospital outpatient department/clinic or an Article 28 Freestanding clinic or the practitioners home and telemedicine services are being provided by a physician, nurse practitioner, physician assistant or midwife, the practitioner should bill Medicaid using the appropriate CPT code appended with the applicable modifier ("95").